Slack for conferences

 Consider the following before you decide to use Slack:

 🤖 Some assembly required

-Setting up and administrating a Slack team means additional work and planning for your conference organizers and volunteers.
-Below, we’ve included some tips on setting up a team to help you get started.
+Setting up and administrating a Slack workspace means additional work and planning for your conference organizers and volunteers.
+Below, we’ve included some tips on setting up a workspace to help you get started.

 📧 Email addresses may be visible to everyone

 On a Slack workspace, members' email addresses are displayed in their member profiles.
 Encourage your conference speakers and attendees to sign up with an email address they are comfortable sharing publicly, or choose to hide members' email addresses.

 🛠 Communities are crafted

 Brand new communities will need a helping hand.
 Plan to spend time and resources on community management, and set some ground rules — like a Code of Conduct — to make everyone feel safe and welcome.

 Once you create a Slack workspace for your conference, we suggest starting with the following: